A Guide To Kitchen Storage And Organisation Solutions

 A vertical lift up shutter is specially designed for all those tall couples out there!
 This unit is simple to use as it does not swing-out like a conventional cabinet shutter.
-This is perfect in a situation when two people are cooking in a tiny kitchen as constant movement can become inconvenient.
+This is a perfect small kitchen storage design especially when two people are cooking and constant movement becomes inconvenient.
 It’s safe and easy to access as there is less risk of crashing into the edge of the shutter as it doesn’t swing-out.

 Vertical Sliding Split Shutter Unit

 Unlike the vertical lift-up shutter that’s perfect for tall people and small kitchens.
 A vertical sliding split shutter is ideal for people of all heights and still helps make the most of available space.
 The shutter on this unit splits in the middle and opens vertically showing the storage behind it.
-It’s a smart storage solution for a modern kitchen!
+It’s one of the most clever storage solution for small kitchens in India!